gckrol/diolkos/README.md

 Bugfixes are always welcome.
 For features, open a ticket first.
 Forking and running experiments with this code is always appreciated though!

-Note: please license your contributions as MIT.
-This way I can switch to MIT later if the AGPLv3 is a hurdle.
+Note: if you're comfortable with that, please license your contributions as MIT.
+This way we can switch to MIT later if the AGPLv3 turns out to be a barrier to adoption.

 ## FAQ

 #### Why C?
 Why not Rust?
+Or C++?

 I first tried forking `lm.rs`, but that was a huge hassle.
 Rust is great for when you know exactly what you want.
 Writing the code takes 10x as long, but you get production-ready code on the first try.

 This however conflicts with the experimental nature of Diolkos.
 It's very nice to do something quickly in a hacky way to see if it actually works and if it is what you want.
 If so, you can secure it later.
 Besides - Diolkos is not designed to be exposed to the internet anyway.

-#### Why C?
-Why not C++?

 C++ has way too many complicated features.
 Give C a try.
 Everything makes sense.
 Some things are a bit more manual and verbose, but with a LLM helping out that's not a problem.
 Make sure to use plenty of asserts, and don't hesitate to run Valgrind!
+Note that it is not out of the question for the project to switch to a small subset of C++ (C with classes) in the future.

 #### Why doesn't this use llama.cpp/ggml?